charkes/hypercard-center/HyperTalkReference/properties/variableWatcher.md

 ```
 set [the] variableWatcher ¬
-     to <i>resourceName</i>
+     to [ph:resourceName]
 ```

-The` variableWatcher `property returns or sets the name of the external command (or XCMD) that displays the Variable Watcher window for inspecting the values of local and  global variables.
+The `variableWatcher` property returns or sets the name of the external command (or XCMD) that displays the Variable Watcher window for inspecting the values of local and  global variables.

-The name of HyperCard’s variable watcher is` VariableWatcher`.
+The name of HyperCard’s variable watcher is `VariableWatcher`.

 To change the value of a variable using HyperCard’s Variable Watcher, click to select a variable.
 Its value appears in the bottom panel.
 Edit the value, and press Enter to save it.